 - Lanier Heights, which became a haven for radicals, activists, and left-wing leaders in the 1960s

 - The handsome rowhouses and grand apartment buildings of Kalorama Triangle and Victorian rowhouses of 18th Street

 - The Line Hotel, housed in the former First Church of Christ Scientist, is a recent arrival at Columbia Road/Euclid and Champlain Streets

 - Numerous colorful murals by local and international artists

-This neighborhood is alive today with comedy, theatre, live music, and fantastic dining on every corner.
+This neighborhood is alive today with comedy, theater, live music, and delicious dining on every corner.

 DOWNLOAD IT NOW